asmuth/clip/doc/src/index.md

 there already is gnuplot and about a bazillion javascript libraries that let you draw pretty charts.

-Most of the existing open source tools require you to provide the input data in some specific, custom format.
-I reckon this is not ideal.
-It means you have to write a heap of reptitive glue code (or sed incantations if that's your thing) to mangle your input data into that format.
+However, Most of the existing open source tools require you to provide the input data in some specific, custom format.
+I reckon this is not ideal; it means you have to write a heap of reptitive glue code (or sed incantations if that's your thing) to mangle your input data into that format.
 If you run a lot of ad-hoc queries you have to waste a significant amount of time on this boring legwork that could